Judiciary of New York: History

 Historically, county superior courts—like New York's county-by-county Supreme Court—were the highest level of trial court, overseeing a network of inferior trial courts (e.g., municipal courts, recorder's courts, courts of referees and commissioners), the decisions of which could be appealed within the trial court system to the superior courts.

 The constitution of 1846 made several changes to the organization of the courts.
 The Court of Chancery was abolished and jurisdiction over equity was transferred to the Supreme Court.
 The Court for the Correction of Errors was abolished and jurisdiction over appeals was transferred to the Court of Appeals.
 The New York circuit courts, by the constitution of 1821, were abolished and replaced by the district benches of the Supreme Court.
 The Court of Appeals was established in July 1847, consisting of four statewide elected judges and four justices chosen annually from the Supreme Court.

 The Court of Common Pleas had been established in 1686 in New York City, extended in 1691 throughout the state, had been again restricted to New York City in 1846, and was abolished in 1895.
 The Court for the Trial of Impeachments was established by the New York State Constitution of 1777 and was split from the Court for the Correction of Errors upon that court's disestablishment in 1846.

+In 1961, constitutional changes to organize a unified court system were approved by the electorate.
+In 1962, several changes were implemented in statute.
+In 1977, several constitutional changes to the judiciary were approved by the electorate.
+In 1978, the nomination and regulation of judges and the administration of the courts was reorganized.